pnkmtt/Vagrant_Ansible_Class/README.md

 <p>  Using putty access 127.0.0.1:2222, the user is vagrant, the password is vagrant.

 <h1>Clean up your vagrant install</h1>

-<p>When you are ready to finish the excersize you should remove your VM</p>
+<p>When you are ready to finish the exercise you should remove your VM</p>

-<p>In order to do this run the follow command from the orginal directory 'vagrant destroy'  you will have to answer 'y' to complete the destruction</p>
+<p>In order to do this run the follow command from the original directory 'vagrant destroy'  you will have to answer 'y' to complete the destruction</p>

 ```
 C:\Users\panik\Dropbox\EMC\git\Vagrant_Ansible_Class>vagrant destroy